 “You know, it isn’t healthy to let him wander around with a physical target for his delusions.”
 The Apothecary commented as he began dealing the cards a second time.

 Merados grunted noncommittally as he gathered up his new set of cards.
 “Vrabin takes care of the crazy.
 I’m just here for the free drinks and the chance to solve problems with the liberal application of fire.”

 The Apothecary shook his head before setting the deck of cards in the center of the table and picking up his hand.

 “Now where was I?” he mused pulling thoughtfully at his right ear while looking over his cards.
 Apparently satisfied with his hand The Apothecary tossed four silver pieces onto the table.

 “The inability of mortals to travel purposely through time and how that affects our ability to move through the mists.”
 Medaros offered helpfully.
 The young man countered The Apothecary’s bet with six silvers and trading in three of his cards for two new ones.

 “Ah, yes,” The Apothecary nodded, “As I was saying, our inability to move with true freedom through the quadradimensional construct of Tyria greatly limits our options when attempting to traverse the mists.
 To gain any traction in the mists would require the precise application of magic on a scale greater than most beings of our crude matter could possibly channel without incinerating ourselves.”

-The Apothecary paused before matching Meados’ bet and discarding one card, “I suppose the forgotten could channel the requisite energy, but they’ve never been all that helpful with my experiments.”
+The Apothecary paused before matching Merados’ bet and discarding a card, “I suppose the forgotten could channel the requisite energy, but they’ve never been all that helpful with my experiments.”